t-d-k/LibreCrypt/docs/FAQ.md

 *Q: What's this about a flaw in deniability?*

 *A:*
-There is a known flaw in the way DoxBox handles Plausible Deniability (PD).
-For PD to work the file (or partition or disc) containing the Box must be filled with data indistinguishable m encrypted data.
+There is a known flaw in the way DoxBox 6.0 and FreeOTFE handled Plausible Deniability (PD).
+For PD to work the file (or partition or disc) containing the Box must be filled with data indistinguishable from encrypted data.
-However by default when creating a 'DoxBox' file, DoxBox only fills it with zeros.
+However by default when creating a 'DoxBox' file, DoxBox 6.0 only filled it with zeros.
-While there is a manual option to overwrite a file with crypto data there is a problem with this:
+While there is a manual option to overwrite a file with crypto data, there are problems with this:

-The fact that a user has done this on a file tells an attacker that this file contains a hidden box. even if the user does with on every Box created, the fact that this is done tells an attacker that at least one must have a hidden Box.
+* The fact that a user has done this on a file tells an attacker that this file contains a hidden box.
+* Even if the user does this with every Box created, the fact that this is done at all tells an attacker that at least one must have a hidden Box.

-The solution is for all new boxes to be filled with random data by default. this will be implemented in the next version of DoxBox.
+The solution is for all new boxes to be filled with random data by default.
+This is implemented in DoxBox version 6.1.

 * * *

 <a name="best_practices"></a>
 *Q: How should I use DoxBox for the best security?*

-*A:* 	The most tested encryption scheme used by DoxBox is the LUKS scheme however the native scheme has some extra features.
+*A:* 	The most tested encryption scheme used by DoxBox is the LUKS scheme, however the native scheme has some extra features.
 The most widely used supported cypher is AES.

 In Windows numerous apps leak data to various places, including temp files, the registry, swap space, and your home folder.
+The OS itself stores Most Recently Used (MRU) lists.
-To minimise this its recommended to only open files on your box using ['Portable Apps'](http://portableapps.com/).
-These generally won't save data in the registry or your home folder.
+To minimise this it's recommended to only open files on your box using ['Portable Apps'](http://portableapps.com/).
+These shouldn't save data in the registry or your home folder.
 The portable apps should be installed on the Box itself, as they save their configuration, including MRU lists in the PortableApp directory.
 Some other things to do:
 - Schedule a free space erasing program to overwrite any free disk space regularly.
 - Have a fixed size swap file - this reduces the chance swap will be left un-erased on the disk.
-- Clean out your windows MRU list regularly.
+- Clean out your Windows MRU list regularly.
 - Use open source apps wherever possible.
 - Use simple 'do one thing' apps (e.g. text editors instead of word processors) wherever possible.
 -	enable Windows pagefile overwrite-on shutdown facility (see Microsoft knowledge-base article Q182086: How to Clear the Windows NT Paging File at Shutdown)